Firework advice for dog owners

 Seeking professional help

-Plan ahead and ensure you have medication from your vets and everything you need in place.
-Sometimes stocks become low of the medication in peak season, so ordering it 1 month ahead is advisable.
 If your dog is really struggling with fireworks mid season, call your vet first thing tomorrow morning and discuss fast-acting medication.
 Cast aside any stigma attached to medicating dogs if it means they are going to be free from distress.
-They shouldn’t (and generally don’t!) become zombies, and being a little woozy is emotionally and physically healthier than being terrified.
+They shouldn’t (and generally don’t!) become zombies, and being a little woozy is probably emotionally and physically healthier than being terrified.
 Sound sensitivity can generalise to daytime, where dogs start to become anxious of banging noises and refusing to go for walks.
-If medication helps give them a better quality of life, then embrace it and speak to your vet about options.
+If medication helps give them a better quality of life, then we should explore this option as soon as possible.

 Long-term desensitisation